langcog/metalab2/README.md

 #### 6. Install all required R packages

 This is a script that runs every time the site gets built.
-Let's run it initially manually, it can take 10-20 minutes.
+Let's run it initially manually, it can take about half an hour.
 Any subsequent run will be fast because only modified package versions will need to be installed.

 ```
 cd metalab2/scripts